 Despite relief efforts associated with Hurricane Maria, Puerto Ricans told The New York Times that they’re now worried about the upcoming hurricane season, which starts in June.
 A crucial concern is whether Puerto Rico’s power grid can withstand even a minor storm, the Times reported.
 Sarah Varney of Kaiser Health News told the PBS NewsHour that locals remain skittish about the power grid’s frailty.
 Last month, two island-wide blackouts knocked out power to 840,000 people.
 The first happened after a tree fell on a power line.
 The second happened after an excavator hit another power line while trying to remove a fallen transmission tower.

 As Puerto Ricans struggle to recover, here are some of the campaigns still offering support, and how you can help:

-- ConPRmetidos, a nonprofit based in San Juan, and Foundation for Puerto Rico are trying to raise $10 million to finance long-term relief efforts.
+- ConPRmetidos, a nonprofit based in San Juan, and Foundation for Puerto Rico have been raising millions since September 2017 to finance long-term relief efforts.
 Donations to their Puerto Rico Real-Time Recovery Fund will be used to help restore power, fund structural repairs in the most marginalized communities and improve needs assessment efforts to identify and support unattended areas.

 - Unidos Por Puerto Rico was created through a partnership between the First Lady of Puerto Rico, Beatriz Rosselló, and the private sector.
 The initiative is focused on helping individuals and small businesses on the island recoup by offering support for housing, food and health needs.